 Neuroscience teaches us that trust and distrust are located in different regions in the brain.
 In this lesson I explain how triggering distrust can impede the success of any change, large or small.
 I then introduce Judith E. Glaser’s model for building trust.
 Judith is the author of Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results.

-(11/21/18) Though I only spent one weekend program with her in person, Judith will always be one of my mentors and heroes.
+(11/21/18) I studied conversational intelligence with Judith in 2017-2018.
+Though I only spent one weekend program with her in person, Judith will always be one of my mentors and heroes.
 Her work on neuroscience and communication not only reinforced much of what I had intuitively learned over the years; it added greatly to my knowledge and understanding, and has inspired me to continue to learn from neuroscience so that I am able to better serve and support my clients.
 Because of my great respect for her, I had an email exchange with her as I was developing this lesson; I shared both my deck and my key talking points.
 On November 12 she emailed me, “Great Job!
 The only thing missing is a ® on the first instance of Conversational Intelligence®.
 Tell me how the session goes!
 Judith.”
 Six days later, on November 18, Judith lost her battle with cancer.
 I was unable to share this recording with her.

 As I have been thinking about this news since hearing it yesterday, what comes to mind is a quote from Zalman Schachter-Shalomi on the recording Graceful Passages.
 “When you make your transition you will be asked two things…How much love you have been able to give and receive, and how much service you have rendered… You will see how a nice act of kindness has touched hundreds of lives that you are totally unaware of.”
 Judith approached her teaching from a place of service, with love.
 She was always excited to bring us the latest things she had learned as gifts for our growth.
 Through her love, her service, her acts of kindness Judith has touched hundreds of thousands, if not millions of lives, helping us to learn, to teach, and to live as more effective communicators and co-creators of a better world.
 This lesson is dedicated to you, Judith E. Glaser.
 I am humbled and honored to be able to share your lessons with others through my work.